What took you so long, Hyatt, IHG, and Marriott?

 Our Green Initiative

-Over the years, we have also implemented several other “green” practices such as investing in low-flow showerheads, energy-conserving lighting, zone control heating, updated recycling procedures, and in-room cards asking guests to re-use their towels and linens when possible.
+Over the years, we have also implemented several other “green” or sustainable practices such as investing in low-flow showerheads, energy-conserving lighting, zone control heating, updated recycling procedures, and in-room cards asking guests to re-use their towels and linens when possible.

 Thanks to a unique partnership last year with automaker Tesla, The Old Town Inn powered up charging stations for EVs making us among the only publicly available charging locations on Highway 101 in the state of Oregon.
 We now have four on-site charging stations—one general Level 2 EV charger and three Tesla Stage 2 chargers.